Commercial Vehicle Accident of Los Angeles California

 Commercial Vehicle Accidents Happen All To Frequently

 Commercial vehicles, sometimes called semi trucks, big rigs, 18 wheelers, or tractor trailers, are a common sight on California roadways.
 Unfortunately, accidents involving commercial vehicles are often devastating.
 While commercial trucks make up just over 4% of the vehicles on highways across the country, they are involved in more than 12% of all traffic fatalities.
 Nearly 97% of all deaths in commercial truck accidents are occupants in passenger vehicles.
 California has the country’s second-highest traffic fatality rate with more than 2,700 deaths every year, 200 of which involve commercial vehicles.
+Learn more about 18 wheeler accident attorney.

 Commercial vehicle drivers and employers are held to much higher standards than other drivers on the road in California.
 When hurt in a commercial vehicle accident in Los Angeles, it’s important to seek legal counsel from an experienced injury lawyer in LA to determine who is at fault and build a case.